 - 2 teaspoons Tabasco or your preferred hot sauce

 - Salt & Pepper to taste

 - Optional: Avocado, Croutons

-- Add in your set aside veggies, cover, and chill for at least 1 hour.
-Serve with diced avocado and/or croutons, which you can buy in a bag from your local grocery store!
+- Add your juice to the bowl of veggies, cover, and chill for at least 1 hour.
+Serve with diced ripe avocado and/or croutons, which you can buy in a bag from your local grocery store!